milvus-io/milvus/docs/design_docs/segcore/Search.md

 ## Search

 Search now supports two modes: json DSL mode and Boolean Expr mode.
-We will talk about the later one in details because the former has been deprecated and is only used in test.
+We will talk about the latter one in details because the former has been deprecated and is only used in test.

 The execution mode of Boolean Expr works as follows:

 1. client packs search expr, topk and query vector into proto and sends to proxy node.
-2. proxynode unmarshals the proto, parses it to logical plan, makes static check, and generates protobuf IR.
+2. proxy node unmarshals the proto, parses it to logical plan, makes static check, and generates protobuf IR.
-3. querynode unmarshals the plan, generates an executable plan AST, and queries in the segcore.
+3. query node unmarshals the plan, generates an executable plan AST, and queries in the segcore.

 See details of expression usage at [expr_grammar.md](https://milvus.io/docs/v2.0.0/expression.md)